-Daily bus service runs between Lerwick and Haroldswick but does not allow sufficient time to enjoy the Reserve and get back in a day.
+By Public Transport: Daily bus service runs between Lerwick and Haroldswick, 3 miles from the Reserve but does not allow sufficient time to fully explore the Reserve and get back in a day.

 By Bike: National Cycle Network Route 1 (Aberdeen - Shetland) terminates at Firth on the Shetland Mainland.
 To continue to the Reserve by bike, carry on to Toft for the ferry to Yell (20 minute sea crossing).
 Continue on the A968 to board the Gutcher - Belmont ferry to Unst (10 minute sea crossing).
 Head 10 miles north through Baltasound, turning off just before Haroldswick onto the B9086 road signposted to Burrafirth and Hermaness.
 At the fork in the road go right to the visitor centre and straight on to the Reserve.
 There is no pavement between the car park and the Reserve entrance.